Fast & FREE Shipping to the Contiguous United States

 What is Acrylic Gesso Used For?

 You’re probably wondering: exactly what does gesso do?
-And to that end: what is gesso for?
+And to that end: what is gesso used for?

-There are no gesso substitutes for the acrylic artist that know.
+There are no gesso substitutes for the acrylic artist that we know of.
 When working with a canvas of any type, you’re dealing with a piece of fabric.
 Consider how much of your acrylic paint the fabric soaks up.
 Without this primer, there’s nothing that prevents the paint from soaking into the weave.

 What is gesso used for when you don’t want that to happen?
 For starters, it seals the fibers of the canvas.
 They won’t soak up the acrylic paint as an untreated canvas would.
 That’s because the gesso gets absorbed instead of the liquid paint.